pushkin-consortium/pushkin/docs/source/quickstart/gettingstarted.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you’re not using an external database, you can use the one that comes
 bundled with Pushkin for development purposes.
+It's created when the ``init`` command is run.
 To start it, run
 ``docker-compose -f pushkin/docker-compose.dev.yml start test_db``.

 Liftoff